hashicorp/consul/plugin/etcd/README.md

 This causes two lookups from CoreDNS to etcdv3 in certain cases.

+## Migration to `etcdv3` API

+With CoreDNS release `1.2.0`, you'll need to migrate existing CoreDNS related data (if any) on your etcd server to etcdv3 API.
+This is because with `etcdv3` support, CoreDNS can't see the data stored to an etcd server using `etcdv2` API.

+Refer this [blog by CoreOS team](https://coreos.com/blog/migrating-applications-etcd-v3.html) to migrate to etcdv3 API.

 ## Examples

-This is the default SkyDNS setup, with everying specified in full:
+This is the default SkyDNS setup, with everything specified in full:

 ~~~ corefile
 . {